You can parse, format, and process the date and time within an expression. Dates use the ISO 8601 format in UTC.

 where:

-• <inputDate> is the date in ISO 8601 format
+• <inputDate> is the date in a supported ISO 8601 format.

 • <pattern> is a valid pattern supported by Java 8 DateTimeFormatter.

-Transforms the date and time in ISO 8601 format to the date and time in the specified format.
+Transforms the date and time in a supported ISO 8601 format to the date and time in the specified format.
 Returns null if the input dateTime or format is not valid.
 For more information, see the available formats in the Reference section.
-Returns null if inputDate is null, empty, blank, not a valid ISO 8601 format, has invalid date range or values, or if pattern is null or invalid.
+Returns null if inputDate is null, empty, blank, not a supported ISO 8601 format, has invalid date range or values, or if pattern is null or invalid.

 1. #datetime.format('2021-01-01T09:15:00Z', 'EEEE, dd MMMM; h:mm a')